Private and public schools in China: National College Entrance Examination

 As of the 2018, the National College Entrance Examination (also known as the gaokao), there are four types of college entrance examination questions and proposition models in all provinces and cities across the country.
 There are a total of national papers 1, 2, and 3 and semi-autonomous propositions (Hainan Province) and autonomous proposition forms.
 Among them, Zhejiang, Shanghai, Beijing, Tianjin, The five provinces and cities in Zhejiang fully implement autonomous propositions.

 Controversies in public schools

 Grade segregation

 Though each province in China adopts different modes of propositions for the college entrance examination according to the actual situation of the province's educational development, the grade segregation in public schools is still the debate of every year.

 Grade segregation is intended to split students with good performance, average performance, and bad performance into different classes with different teachers.
 Hence, it becomes easier for the teachers to apply the optimal education according to the current academic situations of students.

 Shortage of sleep

 Excluding elementary schools, middle schools and high schools often have night section, where students go to school averagely from 7am to 10pm.

-Public schools in China have their fixed schedule determined by Minister of Education of the People's Republic of China, according to South China Morning Post, 60% of students age from 6 to 17 do not have more than eight hours of sleep.
+Public schools in China have their fixed schedule determined by Minister of Education of the People's Republic of China.